If you have celiac disease (CD) or would like to live gluten free, creating a safe kitchen makes this process less stressful.

 Next, consider the appliances, equipment, and utensils that you use and after a thorough cleaning, decide what you can share or need to buy new.
 Once you have removed—or labeled, if sharing the kitchen—the glutinous traces, replenish your home with healthy, gluten-free options that you can feel good about eating.

-After you have become an expert in living gluten free in your own kitchen, stay tuned for part 3.
+After you have become an expert in living gluten free in your own kitchen, check out part 3, Eating Out Gluten Free.
 We will explore how you can thrive outside in the real world, in others’ kitchens and restaurants.
-(Check out part one: Do I Have Celiac Disease?)
+(Also, check out part one: Do I Have Celiac Disease? and part four: Top 4 Apps to Navigate Gluten Free)